Navigating The Australian Maternity System (abbreviated. International Day of the midwife, 2024)

 Midwives lovely (reason I stayed so long) Scottish accent and jargon a source of entertainment, the puzzled looks, what IS she talking about?
 Guthrie test?
 Pyrexia?
 Venflon?
 Viii … tamin K. Why are the women grand?

-For me the Oz terminology, “jug’s”of IV fluids, “grab us a Kylie?” 😆”bub” for baby and instant promotion to “sister” title in the NHS for the nurse in charge.
+For me, Oz terminology.
+“Jug’s”of IV fluids.
+“Grab us a Kylie?” 😆 “Bub” for baby.
+Instant promotion to “sister” (NHS title for nurse in charge.)

-Older doctors, white shorts and knee high socks looking like electricians.
+Older doctors, white shorts, knee high socks looking like they’d come to fix the electrics.
 World away from the white coated, bow-tie wearing docs in Edinburgh.

-Quirky staff, one midwife fostered baby possums often producing a wooly bag from the nether regions of her bra, teeny furry baby in situ, kid you not. 😆 Visions of one falling out on the bed along with a placenta! 😩
+Quirky staff, one midwife fostering baby possums often produced a wooly bag from the nether regions of her bra, teeny furry baby in situ, kid you not. 😆 Visions of one falling out on the bed along with a placenta! 😩

-Calling DOCTOR’S to “deliver” women with spontaneous normal labour took some getting used to (never did, had to leave)
+Calling DOCTOR’S to “deliver” women spontaneously labouring took some getting used to (never did, had to leave)

-Glimmers of hope from newer young obstetrician … woman standing, leaning over the bed, baby imminent.
-Into the dimly lit room he came, he didn’t bat an eyelid or say anything, her membranes ruptured, (whoosh!!) he gamely caught baby as she stood, shoes and shirt soaked in liquor 😆
+Glimmers of hope from new young obstetrician … woman standing, leaning over the bed, baby imminent.
+Into the dimly lit room he came, didn’t bat an eyelid or say anything, membranes ruptured, (whoosh!!) he gamely caught baby as she stood, shoes and shirt soaked in liquor 😆

 Consultant pediatricians, visiting daily, (expensively) reassuring for the mothers.

 Epidural service excellent, no delays.
-One anaesthetist stood out, always cheerful even in the middle of the night, epidurals placed quicker than I’d seen before (or since)
+One anaesthetist stood out, always cheerful, middle of the night too, epidurals placed quicker than I’d ever seen before (or since)

-Grabbed his own equipment, don’t THINK he held syringe and needle in his mouth like vets in a cow paddock (did he??) gave off a relaxed, done this a million times before vibe.
-“All done sis!” off he’d go on his cheery way back to bed, woman pain free, me scratching my head, gobsmacked.
+Grabbed his own equipment, don’t THINK he held syringe and needle in his mouth like vets in the paddock (did he??) emanating done this a million times before vibe.
+“All done sis!” off he’d go on his way back to bed, woman pain free, me scratching my head, gobsmacked.

 As per Scotland, babies lined up in the ward nursery in rows, (casual separation from their mothers beggars belief) swaddled tight.
 No disposable nappies, adorned in bulky cloth held on with actual pins or three-pronged plastic grabbers.